davidmolina/davidmolina.github.io/resume.md

 I serve on the Property Development Committee.
 More about the committee's work [here](https://www.bizjournals.com/portland/news/2021/12/08/omsi-district-portland-preston-greene.html).

 # Board of Directors
-*[Oregon State University (OSU) Alumni Association Board of Directors](https://www.fororegonstate.org/about/volunteer-board-leadership/osu-alumni-association-board-of-directors) - Corvallis, Oregon, Sep 2021 to present*
+*[OSU Alumni Association Board of Directors](https://www.fororegonstate.org/about/volunteer-board-leadership/osu-alumni-association-board-of-directors) - Corvallis, Oregon, Sep 2021 to present*

 The OSU Alumni Association is a non-profit 501c3 organization that is led by a board of directors.
 This volunteer board upholds the alumni association’s mission to inspire a lifelong connection for alumni, students and friends through learning, advocacy and community.
 Their goals are to deepen, broaden and improve the engagement with students and recent alumni as well as communicate the impact of alumni and of OSU on the world.

 In addition to upholding the OSU Alumni Association’s mission and goals, the board of directors are passionate about providing opportunities for alumni, students and OSU supports to get involved.
 From annual service projects to regular volunteer efforts, the board of directors and alumni association organize events and positions to ensure OSU continues to make a positive impact on students and alum as well as the world.

+# Board of Directors
+*[LatinoBuilt](https://latinobuilt.org/) - Beaverton, Oregon, June 2020 to present*

+LatinoBuilt (LB) is a trade association for Latino Contractors in Oregon founded in 2019.
+A 501c(6) nonprofit whose primary purpose is to support and empower Latino-owned businesses in construction.
+LB works with partners within the community to address the current inequities and connects contractors to public works project opportunities.

+As a member of the executive board, I also serve concurrently on the LatinoBuilt Foundation where we're focused on the fundraising arm of the organization.

 # Co-Organizer

 *[Ruby on Rails PDX](http://www.meetup.com/ruby-on-rails-pdx/) - Portland, Oregon, Feb 2016 to May 2016*

 Co-organizer with two other rubyist, Chris Hough and Layne McNish, bringing together developers and expose new folks to the rails application framework together in a comfortable, relaxed setting.

+Took a hiatus to build and scale [operationcode.org](http://operationcode.org).

 # Co-Organizer